 Most students are confused about the prerequisite for MAT 129 (Precalculus).
 Students can take the one-semester version (MAT 129) if they receive a grade of "B" or higher in MAT 014.
 However, a grade of "C" or "C+" or "B-" in MAT 014 places the student in MAT 129A (the two-semester version).

-Students were notified of Non-Compliance on June 13 and were told to adjust their schedules by June 30.
-If a course schedule is not changed by that date, the schedule will be changed without any imput from the student.
-Please visit the Center before June 30.
+Students are notified of Non-Compliance at the end of the Fall and Spring semesters and the first summer session.
+These students are told to adjust their schedule by a designated date.
+If the course schedule is not changed by that date, the schedule is changed without any input from the student.
+Please visit the Advising Center with any questions about Non-Compliance.